Radvendii/MAR1D/README.md

 * Send me any I'm missing!
 I love playing with these things :)

 ## Playing the Game

-I'll be trying to put out binaries in the near future, but for now you'll have to compile it yourself, and then run the `./MAR1D` executable in the main directory, or `./install/bin/MAR1D` (or wherever you've installed it) with optional command line arguments as described below.
+### Options

+Options can be configured either through an in-game menu, which will save to a config file.
+That config file can also be edited directly.
+They can also be set through command line options (except on windows, where the in-game / config file will have to suffice)

-The `./install/bin/MAR1D` executable takes a few command line arguments (note that all numerical arguments must be integers):
+The `MAR1D` executable takes a few command line arguments (note that all numerical arguments must be integers):
+* `-m##` sets the music volume (0-128)
-* `-m` mutes the audio
+* `-f##` sets the sound effects volume (0-128).
-* `-f` unmutes the sound effects if the audio is muted, so it does nothing on its own, but `-mf` will enable only sound effects.
 * `-w##` sets the display area to a width of `##` pixels.
 * `-s##` sets the mouse sensitivity.
-* `-r` reverses the mouse y axis.
+* `-y` inverts the mouse y axis.
 Not sure why this is necessary, but lots of games seem to include it.
+* `-d` debug mode

 ## Compiling

+MAR1D uses the meson build system, with a nix wrapper around it.

+You should be able to just compile directly with meson, but I don't actually know how to do that so you'll have to figure it out yourself.
+If you do, please send a pull request updating this section with instructions.

+To compile on a system using the [nix package manager](https://nixos.org/), it's as simple as `nix-build`.

+To cross-compile for windows, `nix-build windows.nix` (then you can either run through wine or transfer it to a windows computer).

+To compile a universal linux binary that can be transferred to other computers, you have two options.
+You can use `nix-build bundle.nix`, which produces a binary symlinked to `./result`.
+The disadvantage of bundle is it's extremely slow to compile and boot up.

+Or you can use [flatpak](https://www.flatpak.org/), which has the disadvantage of needing flatpak installed on the target platform, but is much faster.
+(TODO: expand this section)

 ### Dependencies
-* Cmake
+* meson (with ninja and pkgconfig)
 * SDL2
 * SDL2_mixer
 * GLU
 * libconfig

-### Linux
-It should be enough to just run ./compile.sh from the main source directory if you have all the dependencies.
-If you would like to install it under a certain prefix, you can modify ./compile.sh to change `-DCMAKE_INSTALL_PREFIX=../install` to point to wherever you would like to install it

-***NOTE:*** If you use nix(os), there's a nix package for MAR1D under 'mar1d'.
-If you don't use nix(os), you should!

-### Mac OS X

 ## License
 Licensed under AGPL v3.0, check COPYING for more details.
 If you have something you want to do with it that doesn't work under that license, let me know.
 Basically, if you're trying to make and share awesome things with it, I want to help you do that.